 Timboon Christie’s Cut

-The whisky itself is a beautiful example of an unrestrained single malt, displaying a balance of flavours with a pleasant viscosity and very smooth, clean finish.
+The whiskey itself is a beautiful example of an unrestrained single malt Australian scotch whiskey, displaying a balance of flavours with a pleasant viscosity and very smooth, clean finish.

 Nose: Fruit, vanilla, butterscotch & smoke.